wikitopian/euler/README.md

 I work my way down from the worst case scenario, doing my best to separate concerns with performance in mind.

+6.

+Solved it procedurally and then quickly refactored with arrow functions, eliminated repetition, and added appropriate guard clauses.

+7.

+We do two things (find the nth prime and find out if numbers are prime), so we have two functions.
+Two optimizations are introduced, using the array of previously confirmed primes to test against the next candidate and not bothering to test against primes higher than the square root of the number for fancy math reasons.